azuline/rose/README.md

 ## Contributions

-Rosé is a personal pet project that I developed in order to use.
+Rosé is a pet project that I developed for personal use.
 Rosé is designed to match my specific needs and constraints, and is never destined to be widely adopted.

 Bug fix contributions are happily accepted!
 However, please do not open a pull request for a new feature without prior discussion.